‘SIX APPEAL’ - Audi A6 e-tron Independent New Review (Ref:123/14255)

 By Jonathan Crouch Added 9th August, 2024

 The A6 Sportback e-tron offers us a very different kind of Audi A6.
-Jonathan Crouch takes a look.
+Jonathan Crouch drives it.

 Ten Second Review